ibm-cloud-docs/discovery-data/known-issues.md

   -  Not all query limitations are enforced in this release.
 See [query limitations](/docs/discovery-data?topic=discovery-data-query-reference#query-limitations) for the complete list of banned fields.
   -  In JSON source documents, you should not duplicate the following system-generated fields: `document_id`, `parent_document_id`, `filename`, and `title`.
 This will cause the duplicate fields to nest within arrays and break certain features, such as ranker training.
   -  Do not include a top-level `metadata` property in your JSON documents.
 If you upload a JSON document that already contains a top-level `metadata` property, then the `metadata` property of the indexed document will be converted to an array in the index.
+  -  Do not use metadata for column names in your csv files.
+If you upload a csv file that uses metadata for the column names in the header, then the `metadata` property of the indexed document will be converted to an array in the index.
   -  CSV files must use commas (`,`) or semicolons (`;`) as delimiters; other delimiters are not supported.
 If your CSV file includes values containing either commas or semicolons, you should surround those values in double quotation marks so they are not separated.
 If header rows are present, the values within them are processed in the same manner as values in all other rows.
 The last row of CSV files will not be processed if not followed by a CRLF (carriage return).
   -  Currently, unique collection names are not enforced.
 Using duplicate collection names is not recommended and should be avoided.